Processing data

 Usage Statistics

-When processing Microsoft SQL or Oracle databases, Data Catalog gives an additional feature to gather usage statistics and store them in the Business Intelligence Database (BIDB).
-During this process, the Entity Usage Worker job fetches various usage metrics, such as how many times an entity is read, written, and altered, along with the timestamps, from an audit database and stores them under Entity Usage Statistic View collection within the BIDB.
+When you run the Usage Statistics process, the Entity Usage Worker job retrieves various usage metrics, including the number of times an entity is read, written, and altered from an audit database, and stores them under the Entity Usage Statistic View within the BIDB.
 You can use this repository for analysis and visualization of the data with third-party BI tools.
 For more information, see Business Intelligence Database.

 PII Detection